Massachusetts native James Nihan began playing guitar

 In 1995 he released the CD "Mirror Boxes & Diamond Rings".

-Performing Songwriter magazine said, "Nihan is the
+Performing Songwriter magazine said, "Nihan is the lonesome preacher…with a

-lonesome preacher…with a voice thick as molasses, (he) tells the tales of the
+voice thick as molasses, (he) tells the tales of the lover, the loser and the lucky survivor."

 The CD "Rays Of Light" was released in late 2003.
 The songs